Mario0606/Restful-Application-React-Express/README.md

 # simple_api
-Learning how to use the Express.js like API
+Learning how to use the Express.js like REST API